 When you post to your social media accounts, you are taking your tattoo shop business into your own hands.
 You can start doing this by posting interesting and engaging content on your profiles.
 Invite people to ‘like’ and ‘share’ your posts, your work, and your good reviews around.

-Also, sharing relevant articles and supporting other parts of the tattoo industry is a great way to get the word out, increase your viewership, and you might even make a few new customers along the way.
+Also, sharing relevant articles and supporting other parts of the tattoo industry is a great way to get the word out, increase your viewership, and might even make you a few new customers along the way.

-In order to make social media work for you, you need to understand hashtags and how they hold the power to get your posts out into the world and in the hands of the right people.
+To make social media work for you, you need to understand hashtags and how they hold the power to get your posts out into the world and in the hands of the right people.

 3) Don’t Skimp on Your Tools